Levest is a combined contraceptive pill.

 - A doctor will review your questionnaire to see whether Levest is safe for you to take.

 - If Levest is right for you, your prescription will be sent by post to your preferred address.
-Or, you can choose to collect it from your nearest Superdrug store or post office.
+Or, you can choose to collect it from your nearest Superdrug store.

 You can also get Levest through the NHS.
 You’ll need to make an appointment with your GP or go to a sexual-health clinic.